What's the timetable?

 - Leading New Zealand energy producer and retailer

-from efficient gas-fired co-generation facilities.
+in New Zealand from efficient gas-fired co-generation facilities.

 |